Petrakous/Showcase/README.md

 > *«Botnets are networks of hijacked computer devices used to carry out various scams and cyberattacks.
 The term “botnet” is formed from the word’s “robot” and “network”.
 The bots serve as a tool to automate mass attacks, such as data theft, server crashing, and malware distribution.» -Kaspersky*

-The folder BotNet has 3 subfolder which have tools that compile the main program which is inside the "Main Program" folder.
+The folder BotNet has 3 subfolders which have tools that compile the main program which is inside the "Main Program" folder.
 The main program is divided in 2 scripts of which the one is the server and the other is the client.

 - **1A.
 Main Program**